-"We will be a region of opportunity - where natural capital propels green growth, quality of life is unmatched, communities are empowered and cultural identity is cherished, attracting a new generation to live, work, visit, learn and invest in the South of Scotland, and enabling those already here to thrive".
+"We will be a region of opportunity and innovation - where natural capital drives green growth, ambition and quality of life rivals the best in the UK, communities are empowered and cultural identity is cherished, enabling those already here to thrive and attracting a new generation to live, work, visit, learn and invest in the South of Scotland."

 We want to see a South of Scotland in 2031 that is exemplified by its outstanding natural beauty and cultural heritage, diverse economy and resilient people.
-It will be an area with thriving communities, proud and confident from young to old, benefitting from the quality of life on offer and making best use of technology.
+It will be an area with thriving communities, proud and confident from young to old, benefitting from the quality of life on offer, improved connections and making best use of technology.